superReal/srunit/README.md

     \SrUnit\Boostrap::create(__DIR__)->bootstrap();

-The bootstrapping process will retrieve all needed directories on its own, and will load the composer autoloader, and a custom autoloader for the classes of your OXID module - based on the configuration in your `metadata.php`.
+The bootstrapping process will retrieve all needed directories on its own, and will load the `composer autoloader`, and a `custom autoloader` for the classes of your OXID module - based on the configuration in your `metadata.php`.

+This also applies when you're running your tests from your shop-root.
+In that case the bootstrapping will set up autoloading for all tests, even the tests within your modules.
+But this is based on the correct configuration of your module.
+Meaning: the module is responsible to set up the autoloading correct.

+This is done first of all by adding the "autoload" configuration in your `composer.json`.
+If you need to define more than one directory for one Namespace (e.g. for your tests) you have to do it there.
+Additional to that, the `metadata.php` is taken into account.
+Either in the `"extend"`, and/or the `"files"` section.

 ### TestCases must derive from SrUnit\TestCase